systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 ![Qualification warning and failure remain](/tutorial-img/03-deploy_containerized_app/Qualification_warning_and_failure_remain.png)

-Select the `EC2 Instance`, go to the `Selected Assets Panel`, (Attributes tab), scroll down to the `domain/InstanceType` attribute, and set it to <code>t3.micro</code>.
+Select the `EC2 Instance`, go to the `Selected Assets Panel`, scroll down to the `domain/InstanceType` attribute, and set it to <code>t3.micro</code>.
 The red Qualification failure icon on this Asset will disappear, leaving just the orange Qualification warning in its place.

 Review the `Diagram Outline Panel`:
-* **Four Changes notifications (red tools)**: (no action needed)
+* **Four 'Changes' notifications (red tools)**: (no action needed)
-  * Each of the four AWS Assets you used has a red tools Changes notification, which tells you that this resource does not exist yet.
+  * Each of the four AWS Assets you used has a red tools 'Changes' notification, which are telling you that these resource does not exist yet.
   * These Resources will be created once you click `Apply Changes` in a moment.
-Once they exist, these Confirmations will turn green.
+Once they exist, these notifications will turn green.

-* **Two Qualification warnings (orange exclamation point)**: (no action needed)
+* **Two Qualification warnings (orange exclamation points)**: (no action needed)
   * As mentioned earlier, there's an orange Qualification warning on the `Ingress` rule, which will be qualified for use once the `Security Group` is created and passes the Group ID through.
   * There's also an orange Qualification warning on the `EC2 Instance`, which will be qualified for use once the `Key Pair` is created.